mosip/id-repository/docs/design/handle_support.md

 	1. selectedHandles not present or selectedHandles is set as null in the request:

 		a.
 Fields to update are marked as handle in the identity schema:
-		 - check the saved identity object if any of the fields are selected as Handle?
+		 - Check the saved identity object to see if any fields are selected as Handle.
 		 - If any input field is selected as handle in the saved object, remove the fieldId from the selectedHandles list and update the respective handle as `DELETE`.
+   		 - Should we promote the updated value as handle by considering the previously selectedHandles list??
 		 - If none of the input fields are selected as handle, proceed with (iii)

 		b.
 Fields to update are NOT marked as handle in identity schema, proceed with  (iii)